Skip to main content

-“From the beginning of the Order, St. Dominic and the early contemplative nuns referred to The Holy Preaching, encompassing all they were and did,” teaches Sr. Diane.
-“My daily prayer intention is for our Congregation and for my faithfulness to this vision.”
+“From the beginning of the Order, St. Dominic and the early contemplative nuns referred to The Holy Preaching, encompassing all they were and did,” teaches Diane Zerfas, OP.
+“My daily prayer intention is for our Congregation and me to remain faithfulness to this vision.”

 Sister Diane, who professed her final vows in 1977 characterizes it in this way.